Survival Analysis

 You will probably ask yourself the question: What happens if the filling of a test person does not break out at all?
 Or what happens if a person moves, changes dentists, and it is simply not known when the filling will break out?

-All these cases are summarized under the term "censoring".
-Now let's take a look at what exactly is meant by this.
+All these cases are summarised under the term "censoring".
+Let's have a look at what it means.

 Censored data

-First of all, it is important to remember that a study cannot last indefinitely, but extends over a limited period of time.
-For resource reasons (time, financial, etc.) and simply because you want to publish the results at some point, each study has a clear start and end date.
+First of all, it is important to remember that a study cannot go on indefinitely, but is limited in time.
+For reasons of resources (time, money, etc.) and simply because you want to publish the results at some point, each study has a clear start and end date.

-Of course, it can also happen that the person does not realize that the filling has broken out and this is only discovered during the next routine examination.
+It can also happen that the patient does not notice that the filling has broken out and it is only discovered at the next routine check-up.

-All in all, there are a lot of cases where data cannot be completely available.
-This data is then called "censored data".
-You will learn how to deal with this data in the tutorial on the Kaplan Meier curve.
-Now let's take a look at the most popular methods of survival time analysis.
+All in all, there are many cases where data is not fully available.
+This data is called "censored data".
+You will learn how to deal with this data in the Kaplan-Meier curve tutorial.
+Now let's look at the most common methods of survival analysis.

 Methods of survival time analysis